Chinese University of Hong Kong

 Accommodation in an on-campus dormitory is guaranteed to all exchange students at CUHK.
 All rooms are double or triple occupancy (no single rooms are available), and may include a local student who has expressed interest in an international roommate.
 Dormitories at CUHK cost approximately 5800 HK dollars per semester.
 There are student cafeterias on-campus and dormitories have common kitchens.

 CUHK operates on an academic calendar similar to that of the United States.
 Fall classes begin in early September and end in mid-December, with exams lasting until early January.
 Spring semester classes begin in early-January and end in late May.
-UofSC students can attend CUHK for the fall semester, spring semester, or academic year.
+UofSC IB students will attend CUHK during the spring semester.

 Upon arrival, CUHK coordinates an orientation for all incoming exchange students.
 The orientation will include check-in for the dormitories, and will cover practical information about CUHK services, course registration, academic details, and a city tour, among other welcome events.